Martin Luther King Day is observed on the third Monday of January every year in the US.

 Attorney general Robert Kennedy sent his civil rights assistant Burke Marshall to hold negotiations among black citizens and Birmingham Business Leadership.
-The business leaders gave a positive negotiation signal on the cause of protest.
+The business leaders gave a positive negotiation signal on the cause of the protest.

-On May 10, 1963, Martin Luther King Jr. and Fred Shuttlesworth announced an agreement with the city of Birmingham for the desegregation of restrooms, lunch counters, and drinking fountains within 90 days and hire black citizen in stores in clerical, office staff, and release all jail protestors.
+On May 10, 1963, Martin Luther King Jr. and Fred Shuttlesworth announced an agreement with the city of Birmingham for the desegregation of restrooms, lunch counters, and drinking fountains within 90 days and hire black citizens in stores in clerical, office staff, and release all jail protestors.

 Martin Luther King Jr. Civil Rights Campaign-Walk to Freedom.

-The walk to the freedom was a huge march of about 125,000 crowds in Detroit, Michigan on June 23, 1963.
+The walk to freedom was a huge march of about 125,000 crowds in Detroit, Michigan on June 23, 1963.
 It was known as the largest demonstration of the civil rights movement up to that date.

 Various leaders and misters of the local and national level including the Mayer of Detroit were present in the walk and delivered speeches.

-King delivered a very emotional speech which was a precursor of his famous speech “I have a Dream” delivered weeks after in Washington D.C.
+King delivered a very emotional speech which was a precursor of his famous speech “I Have a Dream” delivered weeks after in Washington D.C.